ISO 9001:2015 Certification ProcessHow to Get Certified Without the Bureaucracy

 Conducting a gap analysis can be useful in assessing how compliant your organization is with ISO 9001 and the areas where gaps exist.
 This information will help you identify which implementation efforts require more focus.
 You'll be able to prepare a better project plan with more accurate milestones and target dates.
 ISO 9001 consultants use gap analysis to familiarize themselves with your company.

-Particularly for small and medium-sized businesses undertaking ISO 9001 implementation in-house, multiple targeted "mini gap analyses" during the documentation and implementation stages could be more effective.
+Tip: Small and medium-sized businesses undertaking ISO 9001 implementation in-house increase effectiveness by conducting multiple targeted "mini gap analyses" during the documentation and implementation stages.

 Plan Your Project